 There’s no doubt that success in marketing your business online is dependent upon the quality of your content.
-Your content is more important than your graphic design, your website features...it’s even more important than your products and services because without good content marketing, your products and services aren’t going to sell.
-It has been said that “content is King” and that “content equals cash,” on the internet and marketing guru Seth Godin claims that “content marketing is the only kind of marketing left.”
+Your content is more important than your graphic design, your website features...it’s even more important than your products and services because, without good content marketing, your products and services aren’t going to sell.
+It has been said that “content is king” and that “content equals cash,” on the internet, and marketing guru Seth Godin claims that “content marketing is the only kind of marketing left.”

 Yet, if you aren’t aware of the principles of effective content marketing, it can be hard to stand out on the internet and to succeed.
-In this article, we’ll be covering five rules of content marketing which will help you to rule the internet and expand your business...
+In this article, we’ll be covering five rules of content marketing that will help you to rule the internet and expand your business...

 The information age has given birth to a completely new type of consumer...the educated consumer.
 If your content does nothing more than promote your products and services and offers no tangible value or tips to your prospective customers, your would-be customers will probably skip over your content and move on to someone who is willing to provide value first.
-So as you hire writers to create articles, blog posts, emails and web content, make sure that you’re focusing on providing value with about 90% of your content and use the remaining 10% of your content for aggressive promotion.
+So as you hire writers to create articles, blog posts, emails, and web content make sure that you’re focusing on providing value with about 90% of your content and use the remaining 10% of your content for aggressive promotion.

 As you are reading this, there are dozens of SEO companies and content creators who are willing to provide a lot of content at dirt cheap prices.
 While it’s tempting to use cheap content providers in order to “save money” on content creation, it’s important to remember that you get what you pay for.
 It’s been said that the only kind of marketing which “costs” you is marketing that doesn’t work.
 Remember, your content is your voice on the internet and if it represents your company, it needs to do a good job and give you the best chance possible at success.
 Focus on quality first, then as your profits increase you can scale up and start creating more content.